 Young women who are still going through puberty.
-It can take up to the early 20 for a woman to become hormonally mature and in that time, it take the body a few years to get the hang of the menstrual cycles.
-(I’m sure you can remember the first few years of your periods, with them being all over the place).
-When given the right nutrients and lifestyle, most healthy young women will get regular ovulatory cycles after a few years.
+It take take up into the early 20s for a woman to become hormonally mature, and in that time, it takes a while for the body to get the hang of menstrual cycles.
+I'm sure you can remember back to your early menstrual years and remember your bleeds being all over the place.
+Unless I am working with someone with evidence of endometriosis, I generally recommending ensuring that the young woman are eating plenty of nutrients, and leading an active and healthy lifestyle.

-CEMCOR found in a study that at any one point, 19% of the female population with what were considered to be normal and healthy cycles didn’t ovulate.
-There was nothing wrong with these women, just a one off occurrence that occurred randomly, and the next cycle would be ovulatory.
+The Centre for Menstrual and Ovulation Research (CeMCOR), found in a study that at any one point in time, 10%-18% of the female population who had what were considered to be normal and healthy menstrual cycles did not ovulate.
+There was nothing wrong with these women, just a one of occurrence that occurred randomly, and the next cycle would be ovulatory.

 How Can You Tell If You Are Ovulating?